BUEC500C1/video-dlhi/README.md

 # HW4: FFmpeg

+## Summary
+The API receives a Twitter handle which then converts the last 3 tweets of the user into a MP4 video.
+The API first uses the Tweepy library to grab the Twitter profile from the provided user.
+Then, the ffmpeg module initializes, where the tweets properties, such as the text and the images, are loaded into a function to create a single tweet image stored as JPEGs.
+These images are then fed into a function that generates a video for each individual tweet.
+After words, each of these generated videos are concatenated to one another to create one video MP4 file.

+The user will be able to see the video generation status of his or her video.
+Once the video is finished processing, the user can download the processed video.

+Image and video generation are cleaned up at the end of each function call to prevent cluttering of files.

+### Thread Execution for Parallel Processing
+The API is capable of asynchronous requests through a backend implementation of of threads and queues.
+When an API call is made for **/createVideo**, a new task is added to the queue.
+The process of parallel execution is made possible by a Python feature called the ThreadPoolExecutor.
+With a maximum of four workers, the API is able to process four videos at a time.
+Whenever a new task is added to the queue, the ThreadPoolExecutor pops from the queue to process the request.
+The *get* request from the executor to the queue is blocking, so the need to check for a task is already automated.

+My laptop has 2 Physical Cores and 4 Virtual Cores.
+I am able to run each video process on one thread for a total of 4 total workers working in parallel.

 ## Twitter Setup
 Create a Twitter Development Account to obtain 4 distinct keys.
 You will need to create a **keys** file in the base directory with the following content: